Simolx/dev-tools/k8s/cluster_setup/README.md

 8. worker join use the command from init result

-9. emove the taints on the control plane so that you can schedule pods on it
+9. remove the taints on the control plane so that you can schedule pods on it

 ```bash
 kubectl taint nodes --all node-role.kubernetes.io/control-plane-